anatlyzer/anatlyzer.github.io/index.md

 * A large catalogue of quick fixes
 * Visualizations of rule relationships
 * Integration with the standard ATL editor
-* A programmatic API to easily manipulated typed ATL programs
+* A programmatic API to easily manipulate typed ATL programs